 This PI project explores the historic relationship between surveillance and citizenship, and how this contract is being reshaped under the impact of digitalization.

-Kate Davis is SAMCOM’s Research Assistant in the Department of Digital Humanities at King’s College London.
+Floyd Alexander-Hunt is a Research Assistant in the Department of Digital Humanities at King’s College London.

 For any administrative queries regarding SAMCOM’s research, please contact: firstname.lastname@example.org